kazuochi/Grades/README.md

 Grades
 ======

-This app request students data to a server and lists students info.
+This app requests students data (JSON) to a server and lists students info.

 * MRC
 * Universal Application (iPhone and iPad)